danionescu0/robot-camera-platform/README.md

 The robot is able to follow

-- objects of a specific color (A demo video is available on [youtube](https://youtu.be/z9qLmHRMCZY))
+- objects of a specific color (YouTube video [youtube](https://youtu.be/z9qLmHRMCZY))

-- a known face (this is slow on raspberry pi 3)
+- a known face

+- a person (YouTube video: https://youtu.be/CLvkD5kB7xk)

 Prerequisites: